 Meteorites are rocks that survived the journey through our atmosphere and crashed onto the Earth’s surface.
 They are leftover remnants from the formation of our solar system approximately 4.6 billion years ago.
 Earth is constantly bombarded with meteoric debris (e.g., shooting stars) but only a small percentage of these rocks reach the surface.
 Meteorites are very challenging to identify without scientific equipment and we refer you to Randy Korotev’s website for further reading.

-- Several high-res photos of the specimen from different sides and angles.
+- High-res photos of the specimen from different sides and angles.
 Include an object (e.g., a ruler) for scale.

 - Information on where and when the specimen was found.